Travel warnings issued for Mexico spring break

 Once there, you’re greeted by a slew of vendors trying to get you to shell out cash for anything imaginable.

-12 News partner station KENS even found a "collection box" for the border wall, all in good humor.
+KENS 5 even found a "collection box" for the border wall, all in good humor.

 People say they often come here for the food, the drinks, or to see a doctor and buy cheap prescription drugs.